thomanq/math-snippets/README.md

 # How to write math with Markdown

-There are several VS Code extensions available from the Marketplace, for example [Markdown+Math ](https://marketplace.visualstudio.com/items?itemName=goessner.mdmath).
+There are several VS Code extensions available from the Marketplace, for example [Markdown+Math](https://marketplace.visualstudio.com/items?itemName=goessner.mdmath).
 It is thus possible to use the built-in Markdown preview pane within VS Code.

 Another way is to use [KaTeX](https://katex.org/) directly by placing the [starter template code](https://github.com/KaTeX/KaTeX#starter-template) on top of your Markdown file.